Retail Food Industry Logistics Hospitality Service & Cloud

 Self-payment stations can be added without the need to switch out existing POS system

 This product employs a large-scale display and a feature for preventing operational errors.
-It reduces the amount of labels and film used, and, by reducing power consumption, it is friendly to consumers, to users, and to the environment.
+It reduces the amount of labels and film used and, by lowering power consumption and it is friendly to consumers, users, and the environment.

 The Universal Design (UD) user-friendly font was implemented.